awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 #### Topics

 + Prerequisites
-+ Understand the photo asset management application
++ Understand the feedback sentiment analyzer application
 + Create an IntelliJ project
 + Add the POM dependencies to your project
 + Create the Java classes